 If you were injured in a car accident, you may be unsure where to turn.
 Medical bills, the loss of your ability to work, and the pain you are experiencing can be overwhelming.
 As the stress builds up, you might lose track of what you need to do next in order to proceed with your accident claim.

-Fortunately, a Nampa attorney can help you get compensation for your injuries from the responsible driver.
+Fortunately, a Boise attorney can help you get compensation for your injuries from the responsible driver.
 Going through this process alone can cause more stress than necessary; allow our experience to be a comfort during this difficult time.

 Let our knowledgeable attorneys help you seek justice for your injuries.